lamhq/tech-notes/pages/devops/aws/app-integration/sns.md

 SNS is used for sending notifications between distributed systems, microservices, and event-driven serverless applications.

+SNS is **push-based**: messages sent by a producer and arrives at a SNS Topic will immediately be sent to all consumers.

 It can send notifications via SMS text message, email, SQS queues or to any HTTP endpoint.

 It can also trigger Lambda functions.